Gkcloud5/Better-future/Learning/Programming/Python/Topics/Function/Modules.md

    result = a + b
    return result
 ```
-* here we have defined a function `add` inside a module. the function takes in two numbers and return their su
+* here we have defined a function `add` inside a module. the function takes in two numbers and return their sum.

+#### Import modules in python:
+* We use `import` keyword to import one module to another file.

+`import example(file name)`

+* Import only imports the module name then we need to use function name to use function

+`addition.add`